 Our professional carpet cleaning machines economically clean large areas of carpet deep into the pile.
-They’re suitable for conventional spray extraction as well as a new intermediate cleaning process.

 Floor coverings, upholstery, office chairs and passenger seats – the powerful, handy Kärcher spray extraction cleaners clean all textile surfaces and dissolve and remove dirt in a single pass.
 With powerful suction turbines for unrivalled low residual moisture.